xgedev/mongo-gui/README.md

 - Replica set support
 - Remembers last used query per collection
 - Installable as a PWA
+- Discord webhook support for logging queries by users
 - User access management
   - Add unlimited web app users (without creating database users)
   - Allow users which databases to access (only read or read/write)